A Ridge-Regularised Jackknifed Anderson-Rubin Test: Empirical Application

 Figure \ref{Figure-Card-38} shows the confidence sets when $k_n = 38$ for high-school workers and college workers.
 We find that $\gamma^*_n = 0$, implying that no regularisation is needed.
+This is in line with our simulations in Section \ref{Section-RJAR-Simulations}, where we found that regularisation was not needed to maximise the sum in Assumption \ref{Assumption-High-Level} when $k_n/n = 0.3$.
+Furthermore, $\underset{1 \leq i \leq n}{\text{ max }}P_{ii} = 0.944$, and $r^{-1}_n\sum_{i = 1}^n\sum_{j\neq i}(P^{\gamma^*_n}_{ij})^2 = 0.513$.
+We also point out that only three diagonal entries of $P$ are larger than $0.9$, which suggests that Assumption \ref{Assumption-High-Level} is reasonably satisfied by part 2.~of Proposition \ref{Proposition-Weaker-CMSMS}.
 The 95\% confidence sets for each test are given by all the points below the grey horizontal line.
-This is in line with our simulations in Section \ref{Section-RJAR-Simulations}, where we found that regularisation was not needed to maximise the sum in Assumption \ref{Assumption-High-Level} when $k_n/n = 0.3$.
 The confidence sets for both skill groups broadly confirm the results in \citet{Card:2009hj}.
 We find that the confidence sets for high-school workers is smallest for the jackknifed AR statistic of CMS, whereas the BCCH Sup Score test yields the smallest confidence interval for the application to college workers.
+For both cases, the AR test of CT yields the largest confidence interval.
 Based on the power results in Section \ref{Section-RJAR-Simulations}, this suggests a very sparse first stage for college workers, i.e., a few nationalities being highly predictive of inflows of immigrant labour.
-In line with the simulation evidence on power for $k_n/n = 0.3$ in Section \ref{Section-RJAR-Simulations}, the differences in confidence sets across the four different tests considered appear to be reasonably small.

 Figure \ref{Figure-Card-342} shows the confidence sets when $k_n = 342$ for high-school workers and college workers, respectively.
 Since $r_n = n - q = 124-9 = 115 < 342 = k_n$, the jackknifed AR statistics of CMS and MS are not applicable.
 We find that $\gamma^*_n = 5.299$ and $r^{-1}_n\sum_{i = 1}^n\sum_{j\neq i}(P^{\gamma^*_n}_{ij})^2 = 0.106$.
-In line with the simulation results on power reported in Section \ref{Section-RJAR-Simulations}, the RJAR test yields smaller confidence intervals than the BCCH sup score test.
+The 95\% confidence sets obtained by inverting the AR test of CT are empty for both $\beta_{h}$ and $\beta_{c}$.
+This could be due to heteroskedasticity in the error terms.
+In line with the simulation results on power reported in Section \ref{Section-RJAR-Simulations}, the RJAR test yields smaller confidence intervals than the BCCH Sup Score test.
 The qualitative conclusions with respect to the case of 38 IVs remain unchanged.